-- a.
-Degrees and Credentials: Have a second Master's degree or a doctorate in a relevant field in addition to an ALA accredited Master's degree. - b.
+- Degrees and Credentials: Have a Master's degree from a program accredited by the American Library Association. - b.
 Relevant Job/Library Experience: Have a minimum of six full-time years of successful college-level faculty experience at the rank of assistant professor, or its equivalent as determined at the time of appointment by the Provost. - c.
-Scholarship: Show evidence of sustained scholarly engagement with one's academic discipline and show evidence of contributions to the ongoing dialogue in one's academic area through one or more of the categories of scholarship described in 3.1.4.1. - d.
+Scholarship: Show evidence of sustained scholarly engagement with one's academic discipline and show evidence of contributions to the ongoing dialogue in one's academic area through one or more of the categories of scholarship described in 3.1.4. - d.
 Service: Show evidence of participation in student-focused activities.
 Show evidence of service that makes a positive contribution to departmental, school, college, and/or university tasks.

 - a.
 Academic Librarianship: Plan, manage, and administer projects and/or prepare instruction and provide research assistance.
 Use strategies that reflect sound and current scholarship in academic librarianship and that are designed to enhance student success and/or faculty pedagogy and scholarship.
 Sustain reflective strategies through various forms of formative and summative feedback to strengthen learning experiences for students.
-Where appropriate, develop innovations in teaching and information creation and access that create positive outcomes in student success and/or faculty pedagogy and scholarship.
+Where appropriate, develop innovations in teaching information creation or access that create positive outcomes in student success and/or faculty pedagogy and scholarship.
 Participate in the advising of students, which includes assisting them with course selection, monitoring their academic progress, and providing advice related to educational and career goals.
-See 3.1.4 for full description of academic librarianship responsibilities. - b.
-Scholarship: Continued and sustained engagement in scholarship in one's academic discipline through expanding one's knowledge or expertise in the discipline and teaching areas, and with increasingly rigorous scholarship in one or more of the categories of scholarship described in 3.1.4.1.
-See 3.1.4.1. and Appendix A for a full description of scholarship and scholarly or creative activities. - c.
+See 3.1.6 for full description of academic librarianship responsibilities. - b.
+Scholarship: Continued and sustained engagement in scholarship in one's academic discipline through expanding one's knowledge or expertise in the discipline and teaching areas, and with increasingly rigorous

+- scholarship in one or more of the categories of scholarship described in 3.1.4.
+See 3.1.4. and Appendix A for a full description of scholarship and scholarly or creative activities. - c.
 Service: Sustain an engagement with students outside the library through participation in student-focused activities.
 Assume leadership and/or administrative roles in department, school, college, and/or university programs, committees, tasks, or projects.
 All service should demonstrate a commitment to collegial and collaborative work and should strive to make a positive difference in the effectiveness with which the university fulfills its mission.
-See 3.1.5 for a full description of service responsibilities.
+See 3.1.5 for a full description of service responsibilities. - d.
+Cultivate professionalism consistent with the general criteria for faculty evaluation found in Section 3 of this Handbook.